gjbex/Scientific-C-plus-plus/source-code/Classes/Quadrature_deduce_this/README.md

-# Quadrature with CRTP
+# Quadrature

-Example of using the Curiously Repeating Template Pattern (CRTP) for compile time polymorphism.
+Example of replacing the CRTP pattern with this-deduction.

 ## What is it?
 1. `quad.h`: template class to wrap the actual class.